What is Child Abuse?

 Examples of sexual abuse are:

-• Being shown sexual pictures or videos or being forced into taking sexual photos
+- being shown sexual pictures or videos or being forced into taking sexual photos

 Find out more about Sexual Abuse from Childline here

-and the Lucy Faithfull Foundation have recently launched Shore - a safe and anonymous website created just for young people who may worried about their own, or someone else's sexual behaviour.
+The Lucy Faithfull Foundation have recently launched Shore - a safe and anonymous website created just for young people who may worried about their own, or someone else's sexual behaviour.

 Bullying +

-• being called names, teased or humiliated
+- being called names, teased or humiliated

-• posting, commenting on or liking nasty photos, videos or posts about you online
+- posting, commenting on or liking nasty photos, videos or posts about you online

-• being pushed, hit or hurt
+- being pushed, hit or hurt

-• having money or other stuff stolen
+- having money or other stuff stolen

-• spreading rumours or starting group chats about you
+- spreading rumours or starting group chats about you

-• being ignored, left out or made to feel like you're not wanted
+- being ignored, left out or made to feel like you're not wanted

-• being threatened, intimidated or sent nasty messages
+- being threatened, intimidated or sent nasty messages

-• trolling you or commenting on your posts or pictures saying nasty things
+- trolling you or commenting on your posts or pictures saying nasty things

-• someone revealing personal details without your permission
+- someone revealing personal details without your permission

-• targeting you over and over again in an online game
+- targeting you over and over again in an online game

-Find out more about Types of Bullying
+Find out more about Types of Bullying and sources of support

 Domestic Abuse +